-- For general health and wellness, simply take 1 teaspoon to 1 tablespoon on an empty stomach in the morning or evening.
+- For general health and wellness, simply take 1 teaspoon in the morning and/or evening with warm water or on an empty stomach.
 Using Ghruta in the morning will soothe the nerves.
 Using it before bed can encourage restful sleep.

 - If you’re using Ghruta to boost your agni so that you can better digest and absorb nutrients, it’s wise to consume 1 teaspoon to 1 tablespoon of Ghruta on an empty stomach 15 to 30 minutes before meals.

 - For cooking, replace your butters with Ghruta and use it as a cooking fat, spread, or dressing.
 Ghruta can also be added to coffee, tea, smoothies, or soup.